mozilla-services/switchboard-experiments/README.md

 The `buckets` key is a JSON object that contains two keys, `min` and `max`.
-`min` and `max` should be strings containing integer values, `0 <= x <= 100` (switchboard is currently configured to have 100 buckets).
+`min` and `max` should be strings containing integer values, `0 <= x <= 100` The bounds are [low, high).
+Switchboard is currently configured to have 100 buckets (0-99), and because the high is a non-inclusive upper bound experiments should use 100 as the high value.
+There is no check for out of bounds values, so "disabled" experiments can have low/high buckets keys that are either out of bounds or have low == high.

 ## Making Client Changes